AzureCosmosDB/CosmicMemory/README.md

   "thread_id": "thread-guid-here",
   "user_id": "user-123",
   "type": "summary",
   "summary": "The user asked about making espresso at home.
-The assistant provided detailed information about grind settings, dose amounts for different roasts, and extraction timing.", "facts": [
+The agent provided detailed information about grind settings, dose amounts for different roasts, and extraction timing.", "facts": [
     "User is interested in home espresso preparation", "Double shot requires 16-19g depending on roast level",